-We hope that the 12th volume of Budget Options for New York City will continue to inform the debate on the city's budget priorities.
+We hope that this 13th edition of Budget Options for New York City will continue to inform the debate on the city's budget priorities.
+And as always, we welcome your comments and suggestions for future editions of this report.